MSU vet school has about 1,000 candidates apply each year.

 Do you remember any specifically challenging interview questions?

 Most of the challenging ones I can think of are from a school we were made to sign an oath requiring us not to share interview questions, sorry.
 I will say SDN (studentdoctor.net) helped me prepare much better than I would have just googling “common interview questions.”

 What was your GRE score?

 Author’s note: Magoosh can help you prepare for the GRE, they have a free trial and money back guarantee.
 If you purchase Magoosh through this affiliate link, you will be helping to keep this site running.
-Right now I pay for everything out of my own pocket.

 Did you attend grad school?